MedARC-AI/fMRI-foundation-model/README.md

 - main.ipynb (use accel.slurm to allocate multi-gpu Slurm job)

+### 2a.
+Downstream probe using frozen MAE latents

-### 2. Save latents to hdf5 / parquet
+Save latents to hdf5 / parquet:

 - prep_mindeye_downstream.ipynb
 - prep_HCP_downstream.ipynb

-### 3. Evaluate downstream performance using the saved latents
+Then evaluate downstream performance using the saved latents:

 - mindeye_downstream.ipynb
 - HCP_downstream.ipynb

+### 2b.
+Full fine-tuning of both MAE and downstream model

+This requires having access to train_subj01.hdf5 which is saved in "/weka/proj-fmri/paulscotti/fMRI-foundation-model/src".

+If you cannot access this file, the commented out code shows how to create this file yourself.

+- mindeye_finetuning.ipynb